The Costumes: Nineteenth century gorgeousness: gals in gowns, blokes in black(ish) suits, and a treasure trove of jewellery and dangly things.

 The Costumes: These lasses are on a bit of a budget, but if it’s volume of material that you’re after, there’s reams of stuff here.
 The blokes look pretty dapper, though.

 The Constrictions: Ah, Austen really loved her class wars.
 When Mr Dashwood dies, he leaves behind a wife and three daughters who are rendered destitute and penniless.

 They rely on a kind relative, who takes them in and gives them shelter.
 But the Dashwood girls’ lack of status means they’re deemed undesirable for marriage; even when Elinor gains the affections of the affluent Mr Ferrars, his family force him to end the affair.

-garments should humble them.
+If They Changed Costumes: The Dashwood girls really should learn to appreciate what they've got.
+Time spent in some threadbare Oliver! garments should humble them.
 Of course, that would make them even less suitable for the gentlemen whom they wish to attract...